Mad-Zoo-Events/solarflare/README.md

 In addition to the effect-specific options, you can define a keyboard shortcut to start/stop it on the control panel, and a set of MIDI options which let you map MIDI keys and channels to certain actions which are to be performed on the preset.
 This information can then be used in a client which accepts MIDI input and sends corresponding web requests to the backend, allowing you to map presets to a MIDI keyboard or even time-code a show.

+One such client is the [Max For Live Device](https://github.com/Mad-Zoo-Events/solarflare-max) which has been built for Solarflare.

 ### Control Panel